hari1119/Notes/Python-alternatives-cheatsheet.md

-## Python Advance / Alternative Consept.
+## Python Advance / Alternative Concept.

 ### Using Dictionaries to avoid “if-elif” hell